rikulo/rikulo-docs/Views/Fundamentals/Event_Handling.md

 The `sendEvent` method will invoke all registered event listeners before returning.
 If you prefer to queue the event and invoke the event listeners later, you can use `postEvent` instead.

 ##Broadcast Events

+If an event is not targeting to a view, you can send it with a global variable called `broadcaster`.
+It is an instance of [Broadcaster](http://rikulo.org/api/_/event/Broadcaster.html) used to broadcast events.
+For example,

+    broadcaster.send(new ViewEvent('foo'));

+Then, all listeners registered to `broadcaster` will be called.

+    broadcaster.on['foo'].add((event) {
+      doSomething();
+    })

+Rikulo utilizes `broadcaster` to send a special event, [PopupEvent](http://rikulo.org/api/_/event/PopupEvent.html).
+It is used to notify that a popup is showing, such that the listeners can clear up something, such as closing the popups they opened.